knrn-ai/flipperzero-firmware/documentation/AppsOnSDCard.md

 Apps are built for a specific API version.
 It is a part of the hardware target's definition and contains a major and minor version number.
 The App Loader checks if the app's major API version matches the firmware's major API version.

-The App Loader allocates memory for the app and copies it to RAM, processing relocations and providing concrete addresses for imported symbols using the [symbol tablesymbol-table).
+The App Loader allocates memory for the app and copies it to RAM, processing relocations and providing concrete addresses for imported symbols using the [symbol table](#symbol-table).
 Then it starts the app.

 ## API versioning {#api-versioning}